jboss-developer/jboss-eap-quickstarts/wicket-war/README.md

 What is it?
 -----------

-This is an example of how to use Wicket Framework 1.5 with JBoss AS, leveraging features of Java EE 6, using the Wicket-Stuff Java EE integration.
+This is an example of how to use Wicket Framework 1.5 with JBoss EAP, leveraging features of Java EE 6, using the Wicket-Stuff Java EE integration.

 Features used: